Grape Jam Recipe (No Pectin)

 Tools You’ll Need…

+Step one – prepare the grapes.
+First, make sure that you wash the grapes well and take them off the stems.
 Add the grapes to the bowl of the food processor and pulse a few times to chop them into smaller pieces.
 With four pounds of grapes, I do this in two batches.

-Step 3 – blend and add lemon.
+Step three – blend and add lemon.
 Cook for an additional 15 minutes.
-By this point, the grapes should be soft and you can use an immersion blender or a potato masher to blend or mash the fruit.
+By this point, the grapes should be soft, and you can use an immersion blender or a potato masher to blend or mash the fruit.
 I use an immersion blender, yet I still like to leave chunks of fruit in my jam.
 After you blend the jam, add the juice of half a lemon and its seeds (about 5 or 6).
 Stir this in.

 Once the jam is ready, remove it from the heat and add two teaspoons of vanilla extract, stir it in.
 Your grape jam is ready for canning!